Alabama Boat Registration Fees, Renewal & Title Rules (2026)

 Submit Application & Pay Fees

 Complete the registration form and pay the applicable fees.
-Deadline: Before operation on Alabama waters after purchase.
+Timing note: Before operation on Alabama waters

 4